 Related: Intel vPro remote control ports

-Note: be sure your PC is behind an external hardware firewall before making these changes!
+Be sure the PC is behind an external hardware firewall.
 Intel vPro AMT is not for directly internet-connected remote PCs.

-Note: exercise great care if making these changes on an already remote PC, as a wrong checkbox hit can necessitate a physical field trip to the PC to correct!
+Exercise great care if making these changes on an already remote PC, as a wrong checkbox hit can necessitate a physical field trip to the PC to correct.

 - On your laptop Download and install the free, open-source Intel Mesh Commander.